waxvapour/Bamboo/Banking Technologies/UPI.md

 	each transation cannot exceed 20000 and max 1 lakh per day transfer

 UPI is based on IMPS and it is based on NFS (national financial switch)

+APIs are done using XML over HTTPS whereas all APIs behind the existing systems at NPCI are done over ISO 8583 Messages (0200/0210).